Students Seeking Internships

 Request company letterhead.
 The information outlined above should be provided on the company's letterhead.

-The following documents must be completed, uploaded to Handshake and attached to your internship application.
-If you are unable to upload the document in Handshake, email the document(s) to firstname.lastname@example.org.
-In the email subject line indicate the name of the internship course and term (ex: Marketing Internship/Fall 2018) and in the body of the email, include your name, N#, major, and indicate you have attached your Academic Verification Form or International Verification Form (if applicable).
+The following documents must be completed and submitted to the Career Management Center by email, email@example.com or physical copies can be dropped off in the Career Management Center office, Bldg.
+42, Suite 2021, In the email subject line indicate the name of the internship course and term (ex: Marketing Internship/Fall, Spring, or Summer Year) and in the body of the email, include your name, N#, major, and indicate you have attached your Academic Verification Form or International Verification Form (if applicable).

 - Wavier of College Policy: Students who do not meet the required pre-requisites should meet with an academic advisor to determine if they are eligible to submit a Waiver of College Policy.
-If a student submits a waiver and it is approved, the student must provide verification of waiver approval by uploading copy of approval in Handshake or emailing it to the Career Management Center.
+If a student submits a waiver and it is approved, the student must provide verification of waiver approval by emailing the form to the Career Management Center at firstname.lastname@example.org or bring a physical copy to the Career Management Center Office, Bldg.
+42, Suite 2021.

-Please note in order for the application to be reviewed by the Career Management Center, all of the documents that are required MUST be either uploaded and attached to the internship application in Handshake or emailed to the Career Management Center.
+Please note in order for the application to be reviewed by the Career Management Center, all of the documents that are required MUST be either emailed to the Career Management Center (email@example.com) or a physical copy must be dropped off at the Career Management Center, Bldg.
+42, Suite 2021.

 To avoid enrollment delays and late registration fees ensure that each of the bullet points below have been reviewed and completed before completing an internship application.